Amid Outcry, Postmaster General to Testify Before House

 Trump said last week that he was blocking emergency aid to the Postal Service, as well as a Democratic proposal to provide $3.6 billion in additional election money to the states to help process an expected surge of mail-in ballots.
 Both funding requests have been tied up in congressional negotiations over a new coronavirus relief package.

-The agency cited increased expenses, heightened demand for online packages due to the coronavirus pandemic and an expected increase in holiday mail volume.

-Associated Press writers Darlene Superville and Jill Colvin in Washington, Bruce Schreiner in Frankfort, Ky., and Aamer Madhani, reporting from Bedminster, New Jersey, contributed to this report.
+Associated Press writers Darlene Superville and Jill Colvin in Washington and Bruce Schreiner in Frankfort, Ky., contributed to this report.